voxpupuli/voxpupuli-acceptance/README.md

 [![Gem Version](https://img.shields.io/gem/v/voxpupuli-acceptance.svg)](https://rubygems.org/gems/voxpupuli-acceptance)
 [![Gem Downloads](https://img.shields.io/gem/dt/voxpupuli-acceptance.svg)](https://rubygems.org/gems/voxpupuli-acceptance)

-This is a helper Gem to acceptance test the various Vox Pupuli Puppet modules.
+This is a helper Gem to acceptance test the various Vox Pupuli Puppet modules using [beaker](https://github.com/voxpupuli/beaker).
 This Gem provides common functionality for all beaker based acceptance testing.
 The aim is to reduce the boiler plate and need for modulesync.

 # Usage
 Add the `voxpupuli-acceptance` Gem to your `Gemfile`: